 Imaging professionals will perform and interpret all imaging procedures so you receive the most accurate diagnostic information possible.
 Our team of radiologists and technologists are all board-certified, and many hold advanced subspecialty certifications.

-We have three imaging locations—Shakopee, Savage and Chaska.
+We have two imaging locations—Shakopee and Savage.
 We provide convenient access, same-day appointments, add-ons and extended weekday and weekend hours for your convenience.

 St. Francis uses the most advanced diagnostic equipment available, including: